-We remember with sadness and affection those who made invaluable contributions to the work of the Norbert Epas Foundation:
+We remember with sadness and affection those who made invaluable contributions to the work of the Norbert Elias Foundation:

 September 2008Photograph by Søren Nagbøl